 Statement of Purpose Example The Application Process

-The 2025 Statement of Purpose (SoP) is the most important part of the Japan Exchange and Teaching Programme (JET) application.
-Only successful applicants will move on to the interview portion of the application process.
+The JET 2025 Statement of Purpose (SoP) is the most important part of the Japan Exchange and Teaching Programme (JET) application.
+Only successful applicants will move on to the interview portion of the application process and eventually teach English in Japan.

 Table of Contents: